Exergetic Port-Hamiltonian Systems Modeling Language: Semantics of interconnection patterns

 \section{Semantics of interconnection patterns}

-In this section, we discuss how to interpret an interconnection pattern as imposing a relation between the port variables of its inner and outer interface.
+In~\cref{ssec:port_variables} we have defined bundles of port variables associated to interfaces.
+In~\cref{ssec:interconnection_patterns} we have defined interconnection patterns, which have an inner interface (containing all ports of the subsystems) and an outer interface (containing the ports of the composite system).
+We now discuss how to interpret an interconnection pattern as imposing a relation between the port variables of its inner interface and the port variables of its outer interface.
 We do this in two parts.
-In the first part, we talk about the relation as a collection of equations and discuss its physical interpretation.
+In the first part, we talk about the relation as a collection of equations, and we discuss its physical interpretation.
 In the second part, we reify it as a geometric object, namely as a relation between bundles of port variables.